hitensj/assignments/README.md

-**Stock Market Analysis and Prediction**

-This project leverages machine learning models to analyze stock market data, predict stock prices, and classify trading volumes.
-It demonstrates using K-Nearest Neighbors (KNN), Linear Regression, and Logistic Regression models, supported by comprehensive visualizations.

-**Table of Contents**

-Overview

-Dataset

-Features

-Machine Learning Models

-Results

-Visualizations

-How to Run

-Future Enhancements

-**Overview**

-This project aims to:

-Predict the "Close" price of stock indices using regression models.
-Classify trading volume into "High" or "Low" categories using classification techniques.
-Visualize the performance of the models to understand the results better.

-**Dataset**

-The dataset contains historical stock index data with the following columns:

-Index: Name of the stock market index.

-Date: Trading date.

-Open, High, Low, Close, Adj Close: Stock prices.

-Volume: Trading volume.

-Preprocessing:

-Missing values were imputed.

-The categorical column Index was encoded using Label Encoding.
-Features were scaled using StandardScaler.

-**Features**

-The following features were used to build the models:

-Index (Encoded as numeric values)
-Open
-High
-Low
-Adj Close
-Volume
-**Machine Learning Models**

-*1. K-Nearest Neighbors (KNN)*

-Used for predicting "Close" prices.
-Hyperparameter tuning of n_neighbors was conducted using Grid Search.

-*2. Linear Regression*

-Used for predicting "Close" prices.
-No hyperparameter tuning was necessary, as it's a straightforward regression model.

-*3. Logistic Regression*

-They are used for classifying "High" or "Low" trading volumes.
-Hyperparameter tuning of regularization strength C and penalty type was performed using Grid Search.
+# Stock Market Analysis & Prediction: A Machine Learning Approach

+## Project Overview

+This project showcases a machine learning pipeline designed to analyze historical stock market data, predict closing prices, and classify trading volumes.
+It leverages fundamental machine learning models—K-Nearest Neighbors (KNN), Linear Regression, and Logistic Regression—complemented by insightful data visualizations to provide a comprehensive understanding of market dynamics.

+### Key Objectives:

+  * **Stock Price Prediction:** Utilize regression models (KNN, Linear Regression) to forecast the "Close" price of various stock indices.
+  * **Trading Volume Classification:** Employ a classification model (Logistic Regression) to categorize daily trading volumes as "High" or "Low."
+  * **Performance Visualization:** Provide clear and comprehensive visualizations to illustrate model performance and underlying data patterns.

+## Dataset

+The analysis is built upon a dataset comprising historical stock index data.
+Each entry includes critical market information:

+  * **Index:** The name of the stock market index.
+  * **Date:** The specific trading date.
+  * **Open, High, Low, Close, Adj Close:** Standard stock price metrics for the trading day.
+  * **Volume:** The total trading volume for the day.

+### Preprocessing Steps:

+To ensure robust model performance, the dataset underwent the following preprocessing:

+  * **Missing Value Imputation:** Handled any missing data points to maintain data integrity.
+  * **Categorical Encoding:** The 'Index' column, being categorical, was transformed into numerical format using Label Encoding.
+  * **Feature Scaling:** All numerical features were scaled using `StandardScaler` to normalize their ranges, which is crucial for many machine learning algorithms.

+## Features Utilized

+The following processed features were used as inputs for the machine learning models:

+  * `Index` (Encoded numerical value)
+  * `Open`
+  * `High`
+  * `Low`
+  * `Adj Close`
+  * `Volume`

+## Machine Learning Models Implemented

+This project employs a selection of widely used machine learning algorithms tailored to the prediction and classification tasks:

+### 1\.
+K-Nearest Neighbors (KNN) for Price Prediction

+  * **Application:** Used to predict the continuous "Close" prices.
+  * **Optimization:** `n_neighbors`, the key hyperparameter, was tuned using `GridSearchCV` to find the optimal number of neighbors for prediction accuracy.

+### 2\.
+Linear Regression for Price Prediction

+  * **Application:** Employed for straightforward prediction of "Close" prices.
+  * **Note:** As a linear model, it typically does not require extensive hyperparameter tuning beyond model selection.

+### 3\.
+Logistic Regression for Volume Classification

+  * **Application:** Utilized to classify trading volumes into discrete "High" or "Low" categories.
+  * **Optimization:** Hyperparameter tuning was performed on `regularization strength C` and `penalty type` using `GridSearchCV` to enhance classification performance.

+## Results

+*(This section will be populated with a summary of your model's performance metrics, e.g., R-squared, MAE for regression; Accuracy, Precision, Recall, F1-score for classification.)*

+## Visualizations

+*(This section will describe the types of visualizations you provide.
+For example:)*

+  * **Actual vs. Predicted Price Plots:** To visually assess regression model accuracy.
+  * **Confusion Matrices:** To evaluate classification model performance.
+  * **Feature Importance Plots:** If applicable to your models, showing which features contributed most.
+  * **Data Distribution Plots:** Histograms or box plots of key features.
+  * **Time Series Plots:** Trends of stock prices and volume over time.